RapidAPI/DevRel-Stack-Data/learn/posts/rest-apis/introduction.md

 coverImage: ''
 points: 5
 lessons:
-    - source: 01.01-what-is-an-api
+    - source: what-is-an-api
-    - source: 01.02-what-is-http
+    - source: what-is-http
-    - source: 01.03-what-is-rest-api
+    - source: what-is-rest-api
 ---

 <Lead>In this guide, you will learn about what REST APIs are.</Lead>

 <Callout>

 This guide is only meant for beginners.
-If you already have an idea what REST APIs are, you can check out the [REST API guide for experts](https://rapidapi.com/learn/rest-apis/02.00-rest-api-for-experts).
+If you already have an idea what REST APIs are, you can check out the [REST API guide for experts](https://rapidapi.com/learn/rest-apis/rest-api-for-experts).

 </Callout>